 Note: As of the date of publication, the only states that require your LLC to create an operating agreement are Delaware, New York, Maine, California, and Missouri.

 For example, some states might have a default rule that all profits are evenly distributed or that the legal responsibility for a company’s actions is evenly distributed among shareholders.
-In many cases you can actually get around these rules by having very strict bylaws that says the profits or legal responsibility is broken down much differently than the state’s rule.
+In many cases, you can actually get around these rules by having very strict bylaws that say the profits or legal responsibility is broken down much differently than the state’s rule.

 The size of your corporation’s bylaws will heavily depend on the size of your business.
 You may want more relaxed bylaws early on and then you may want to enact more strict rules right before you take the company public.
-Things like the number of directors the business has will also have a necessity to change as time goes on and you grow in both revenue and employee count.
+Things like the number of directors the business has are also subject to change as time goes on and you grow in both revenue and employee count.

 The creation of bylaws is simple from a legal standpoint.
 All you have to do is draft them and get a majority of the board of directors to vote “yes” on enacting the document.
 There aren’t a lot of rules that restrict you on the actual creation of your bylaws in terms of what can be included in them, but there are many common things that you should include to make the legal operation of your business clear and concise.